Creator: Penfield, Edward, 1866-1925 -- Artist

 There are many different ways to cite an image.
 On the left is one image from an image database, cited according to just a few of the standard formats.

 It's important to check style guides to be sure you're citing images properly.

 Here are some excellent guides that explain the finer subtleties:

-If you're unsure about where to find style guides, we have guides for those, too.
+If you're unsure about where to find style guides, try these:

-When you're stuck, you can always ask a librarian.
+- When you're stuck on citations, you can always ask a librarian.

 - Zotero Bib is a great, quick tool for managing citations...or the full Zotero